Skip to Content

 The NICU was first established in the 1960s by the American Academy of Pediatrics to manage babies with critical medical problems requiring prolonged life support.

-The level of nursery essentially correlates with the level of the hospital.
+The level of the nursery essentially correlates with the level of the hospital.
 Hospitals range from primary to secondary to tertiary care facilities.

 Typically, tertiary care hospitals are teaching hospitals and are equipped to handle trauma and advanced medical care.